BEFORE YOU SELF-PUBLISH YOUR BOOK

 Many people immediately make their novels in ebook format.
 But when you do, please try not to rely exclusively on Amazon's Kindle or "mobi" format.
 Get your book into the epub format too.
 Epub is the format used by every ebook seller on the planet except Amazon.
 Anyone who does not own a Kindle or the Kindle app cannot read your Kindle ebook.
 That's a lot of people as there are many other ebook reading devices out there.
 I have a tablet with the Barnes & Noble Nook app and the Kindle app installed on it so that I can read both formats.
 You can create a Kindle ebook at amazon.com from a Word file that has bookmarks and hyperlinks in it.
 If you want to create your ebook in epub and all other available ebook formats, you can do this free at draft2digital.com (formerly smashwords.com) which will give you instructions on how to prepare your manuscript to do it, will then convert it to all the ebook formats, distribute your ebook worldwide, and pay you royalties.

-I also publish my novels as audiobooks.
-I hire a narrator and he creates the files to make an Audible audiobook.
+I have also published a few of my novels as audiobooks.
+I hired a narrator and he created the files to make an Audible audiobook.
 I have worked with narrators in the past and, in general, I usually end up paying for the same number of hours that it actually takes to read the book aloud.
 For my shorter novels that average about 200 pages, that usually comes out to about 6 to 8 hours billed at whatever the narrator's rate is.
 I don't hire the likes of a Peter Coyote or Morgan Freeman to narrate my books, but there are quite a few unknowns or lesser-known actors who also narrate books, so listen around until you find one whose voice matches your story and whose rates match your wallet.
 If you have words, phrases, names, etc., that need to be pronounced a certain way, note that in the copy of the manuscript you give to the narrator.
 Your narrator should send you the first chapter when it's done so that you can listen to it and see if it sounds the way you want it to.
 Do not be afraid to tell the narrator that you want them to read it a little differently, and be sure to clearly explain what you want.

 So, before you decide to self-publish your book, think long and hard about what's involved in the process.
 Be prepared before you decide to become a publisher.